cwcrystal8/SC1/notes.md

 ### Routing
 - Routers may break IPv4 packets into fragments
 - When a router receives a packet, it has 2 options:
-- 1. Send the packet to th attached local network
+- 1. Send the packet to the attached local network
 - 2. Forward the packet to a different router.

 Traceroute is a utility to track where packets are going, and the path they take